Basic life support algorithms

 A critical part of Basic Life Support training is understanding and properly adhering to the BLS algorithms.
 These present the basic course of action that a rescuer should perform for life support.
 We provide this information for free to our visitors and each page is a separate algorithm which is linked below.
 Our BLS course is a handy, 100% online and accredited resource for more information and getting certified.
-See our seperate pages for ACLS algorithms, PALS algorithms, all our courses, and website terms.
+See our separate pages for ACLS algorithms, PALS algorithms, all our courses, and website terms.

 For laypersons or other non-HCP personnel, this algorithm is a simplified approach to cardiopulmonary resuscitation and life support.
 For more information about Basic Life Support or getting certified, check out our 100% online and accredited BLS certification.
 Our courses are accepted in North America and internationally.